 Review Your Retirement Plan

-Self-employed people have several options when it comes to retirement plans, including SEP-IRAs, SIMPLE IRAs, and 401(k) plans.
-SIMPLE and 401(k) plans must be established or set up during the calendar year even if the plan is funded retroactively next year.
-SIMPLE plans must be established before October 1, and 401(k) plans must be established by December 31.
-Review your current plan to see if it and your funding levels are appropriate for your needs for the year to come.
+SIMPLE and 401(k) plans must be established or set up during the calendar year, even if the plan is funded retroactively next year.
+SIMPLE plans must be established before October 1, and 401(k) plans must be established by Dec.
+31.

 Review Your Choice of Business Entity

-Freelancers often work for themselves without any formal business structure, commonly referred to as being "unincorporated."
-That might be just fine for your needs, but there are other possibilities as well, such as forming a corporation, partnership, limited liability company, or another formal structure.
-There's no one-size-fits-all answer.
-Entrepreneurs who are working under one type of structure may want to review whether a different business structure might be more advantageous for them tax-wise.
+Freelancers often work for themselves without any formal business structure.
+That might be just fine for your needs, but there are other possibilities as well, such as forming a corporation, a partnership, a limited liability company, or another formal structure.

 Review Estimated Tax Payments